Coventry Patmore: Early life

 Inspired by the literary success of Alfred Tennyson, Patmore devoted more energy to his writing.
 In 1844, he published a small volume of Poems, which had limited commercial success.
 However, Patmore was more upset by a harsh review of his work in Blackwood's Magazine.
 Discouraged, Patmore bought up the remainder of the edition and destroyed it.
 His friends encouraged him to keep writing and gave him valuable feedback.
 Furthermore, the publication of Poems enabled him to network with other literary figures, including Dante Gabriel Rossetti.
 Rossetti introduced Patmore to William Holman Hunt, who brought Patmore into the Pre-Raphaelite Brotherhood, contributing his poem "The Seasons" to The Germ.

+In 1849 artist John Everett Millais read Patmore's poem "The Tale of Poor Maud", also known as "The Woodman's Daughter", and produced sketches for the resulting 1850–51 painting The Woodman's Daughter.
+Patmore subsequently rewrote part of the poem.

 During his time at the British Museum, Patmore was instrumental in starting the Volunteer Movement in 1852.
 He wrote an important letter to The Times on the subject, and stirred up much enthusiasm among his colleagues.
 He also introduced academic David Masson to Emily Rosaline Orme, his wife Emily's niece, both of whom were strong supporters for women's suffrage and rights.

 Major publications

-Patmore's wife Emily, the model for the Angel in the House, portrait by John Everett Millais.
+Patmore's first wife, Emily, the model for Mrs Coventry Patmore, an 1851 portrait by John Everett Millais.

 Patmore's home at 85 Fortis Green, 1858–60.

 In 1853, Patmore republished Tamerton Church Tower, the more successful of his pieces from Poems of 1844.
 He also added several new poems that showed more sophistication in conception and treatment.
 In 1854, Patmore published the first part of his best-known poem, The Angel in the House.
 The Angel in the House is a long narrative and lyric poem, with four parts published between 1854 and 1862: